OpenTreeOfLife/deployed-systems/README.md

 ### Overview

 Each named directory represents a complete working system, e.g., 'development' or 'production'.
 Typically this involves multiple servers working in concert, each providing websites or other services in the OpenTreeOfLife project.
+These are named for common clades, adding new ones in alphabetical order: Atta, Bos, ...

+As each new system is provisioned, it is assigned to the domain names for development (devtree.opentreeoflife.org, devapi.opentreeoflife.org, etc).
+Once it's been thoroughly tested, its machines are re-assigned to production domains (tree.opentreeoflife.org, api.opentreeoflife.org, etc).
+Note that this also involves some changes to individual server-config files:
+    - Re-assign incoming production servers to use the production docstore.
+    - Changes *_GITHUB_CLIENT_ID and *_GITHUB_REDIRECT_URI, which are domain-specific.
+    - Update DNS records for production and dev domain names.
+(TTL should be on a "short leash" for fast changeover.)

 See the README file in each directory for a description of each system's purpose and notable history.
 For more on our deployment tools and how to use them, see the [deployment README](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy) in the main 'opentree' repository.
 Details on the use of each value in a server-config file can be found in the commented [sample.config](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy/sample.config) file.